MinaAlmasi/nlp-template/README.md

 bash setup.sh
 ```

+> Note: If users need to download any data and place it in the `data` folder, you would tell them here to go read the instructions on how to do so in the [data/README.md](data/README.md).

 ##  🚀 Usage
 To run any script in the `src` folder, you can type specify the script's path in the terminal (with the `.venv` active):
 ```bash